 - Any suggestions you made and what response they received

 Evaluation of performance

-No later than the first Friday of finals week or two weeks before the Fall classes start (for summer internship), your workplace supervisor must submit a signed evaluation, mailed directly to your faculty advisor and written on company letterhead.
+No later than the first Friday of finals week or two weeks before the Fall classes start (for summer internship), your workplace supervisor must submit a signed evaluation, emailed directly to your faculty advisor and written on company letterhead.
 The evaluation must rate your internship performance as either satisfactory or unsatisfactory.

 By that same date, you must also submit a report summarizing your internship experience.
 The report, using 11-point font, is typically at least three pages.
 Your report should include:

 - Description of your official responsibilities

 - Description of what you actually did